Trendyol/baklava/src/components/link/docs/ADR/link-component-implementation.md

 1. Two main variants:
    - Inline Links: For use within text content (with validation)
-   - Standalone Links: For use as independent elements
+   - Standalone Links: For use as independent elements with arrow icon

 2. Design Constraints:
    - Default color will be primary color from the color palette
-   - Standalone links will include an icon on the right
+   - Standalone links will include an arrow icon on the right
+   - Non-standalone links can have custom icons via slot
    - Three sizes for standalone links: Large, Medium, and Small
    - Links will support hover and focus states
    - Links will support custom colors through CSS properties